airenas/lt-pos-tagger/README.md

 ]
 ```

 Info about the values of `mi` property can be found here [http://corpus.vdu.lt/en/morph](http://corpus.vdu.lt/en/morph).
-The set of possible values for the `type` field is `SPACE, SEPARATOR, SENTENCE_END, NUMBER, WORD`
+The set of possible values for the `type` field is `SPACE, SEPARATOR, SENTENCE_END, NUMBER, WORD`.

 ---
 ### Author